New York hardcore: Youth crew

 Youth crew was a movement that began in the mid-to-late 1980s as a reaction against the metal influences being embraced in New York hardcore.
 Youth crew bands began playing a sound that called back to earlier punk rock–leaning hardcore acts.
 The movement was fronted by Youth of Today, who coined the name on their 1985 song "Youth Crew".
 Gorilla Biscuits and Bold were also prominent bands in the style.
 Straight edge and vegetarianism were also defining features of this movement, however this led to many older members of the scene rejecting the movement.
 Because of this, New York youth crew became an isolated entity separate from the wider hardcore scene.
-From within the youth crew scene, emerged bands like Sick of It All and Warzone, who did not necessarily adhere to all of its elements but would prove influential to many subsequent hardcore bands.
+Bands such as Sick of It All and Warzone emerged from the youth crew scene, though they did not necessarily adhere to all of its elements.
+Both bands would go on to become influential to many subsequent hardcore bands.
 Later youth crew bands, namely Judge, began to take heavily from metal, helping to lead to the development of heavy hardcore.
 New York youth crew began to decline in popularity and prominence following the 1988 Tompkins Square Park riot and 1990 departure of Ray Cappo from Youth of Today.